RIT-EVT/BMS/docs/source/srs.rst

 For safety and battery pack longevity, the cells of the battery pack should be maintained to very similar levels.
-The standard deviation of the cell voltages should be calculated by the DEV1 BMS and prsented on the CANopen network.
+The standard deviation of the cell voltages should be calculated by the DEV1 BMS and presented on the CANopen network.

 Exposure of BQ76952 Chip